-Born and raised in the Baptist church, J’Aira holds tight to her Christian upbringing.
-She never wants to disappoint God or her fans and is determined to “put the clean back in r and b music.”
-Her songs are both genuine and pure, possessing just enough flare to remain relatable, yet enough authenticity to be called “one of a kind.”
-Her self-entitled debut album, subtitled "Finally Here" has songs ranging in topics of love, friendship and self-esteem.
-“Married to music,” as she often says, J’Aira is determined to excel in the industry.
-As for her future, she says, “The sky is the limit.”
-Her fans couldn’t agree more.
+Born and raised in the Baptist church, J’Aira holds tight to her Christian upbringing and never wants to disappoint God or her fans.
+She loves “real music” that’s relatable.
+Some of her biggest influences are Michael Jackson, Aretha Franklin, and Stevie Wonder.
+J’Aira’s songs are both genuine and pure, possessing just enough flare to remain relatable, yet enough authenticity to be called “one of a kind.”
+Her self-entitled album, subtitled "Finally Here" debuted in 2012 and features songs ranging in topics of love, friendship and self-esteem.